Drosselmeyer: Racing career

 Drosselmeyer was in training for the Jim Dandy Stakes when he came back walking stiffly after a workout on July 4.
 He missed the rest of his three-year-old season.

 Drosselmeyer finally returned to racing on March 5, 2011 when he finished fourth in the Challenge Stakes at Gulfstream Park.
 He followed up with a fifth place finish in the Skip Away Stakes on April 3, then won the 2011 One Count Stakes on May 15 by a neck over Birdrun.
 Birdrun then turned the tables by winning the Brooklyn Handicap on June 10.
 Mott next decided to try Drosselmeyer on the turf in the Sword Dancer Invitational on August 13.
 Ridden by Jose Lezcano, Drosselmeyer ran uncharacteristically close to the pace but tired in the stretch to finish seventh.

 In the Jockey Club Gold Cup on October 1, Drosselmeyer rebounded with a second place finish behind Flat Out over a muddy track at Belmont Park.
 He had rallied from fifth with a sustained run, encouraging Mott that the horse was back in form.

 On November 5, Drosselmeyer entered the $5 million Breeders' Cup Classic at Churchill Downs as a 13-1 longshot.
 The field was considered very evenly balanced, featuring Flat Out (Jockey Club Gold Cup), Havre de Grace (Woodward Stakes), Stay Thirsty (Travers), Game On Dude (Santa Anita Handicap and Goodwood Stakes), So You Think (three European Group One wins) and Uncle Mo (Kelso Handicap).
-Reunited with Mike Smith, Drosselmeyer settled near the back of the field then made a sustained run down the center of the track to pass Game On Dude in the final strides of the race.
+Reunited with Mike Smith, Drosselmeyer settled near the back of the field, then made a sustained run down the center of the track to pass Game On Dude in the final strides of the race.
 "He ran a super race," said Mott.
 "He was mowing them down the last eighth of a mile.
 I guess his biggest attribute is his stamina, and he showed it today.
 When they were wearing down, he was coming.
 It’s great."
 The race was named the NTRA Moment of the Year.

 Retirement

-Drosselmeyer was retired to stud in 2012 at WinStar Farm for a fee of $17,500 per live foal.
+Drosselmeyer was retired to stud in 2012 at WinStar Farm, in Versailles, Kentucky, for a fee of $17,500 per live foal.
 He also shuttled to Brazil for the southern hemisphere breeding season.
 In October 2015, he was sold to Stud TNT and will remain in Brazil.